-This study was designed to analyze the safety, biodistribution, and radiation dosimetry of a gastrin-releasing peptide receptor (GRPR) antagonist PET tracer, 68Ga-RM26; to assess its clinical diagnostic value in prostate cancer patients; and to perform a direct comparison between GRPR antagonist 68Ga-RM26 and agonist 68Ga-BBN.
+This study was designed to study the safety, biodistribution, radiation dosimetry of a gastrinreleasing peptide receptor (GRPR) antagonist positron emission tomography (PET) tracer 68Ga-RM26, to assess its clinical diagnostic value in prostate cancer patients, and to perform a direct comparison between GRPR antagonist 68Ga-RM26 and agonist 68Ga-BBN.
 Methods: Five healthy volunteers were enrolled to validate the safety of 68Ga-RM26 and calculate dosimetry.
-A total of 28 patients with prostate cancer (17 newly diagnosed and 11 posttherapy) were recruited and provided written informed consent.
-All the cancer patients underwent PET/CT at 15-30 min after intravenous injection of 1.85 MBq (0.05 mCi) per kilogram of body weight of 68Ga-RM26.
-Among them, 22 patients (11 newly diagnosed and 11 posttherapy) underwent 68Ga-BBN PET/CT for comparison within 1 wk. ^{99m}Tc-MDP (methylene diphosphonate) bone scans were obtained within 2 wk for comparison.
+A total of 28 patients with prostate cancer (17 newly diagnosed and 11 post therapy) were recruited with written informed consent.
+All the cancer patients underwent PET/CT scans at 15-30 min after intravenous injection of 1.85 MBq (0.05 mCi) per kilogram body weight of 68Ga-RM26.
+Among them, 22 patients (11 newly diagnosed and 11 post therapy) accepted 68Ga-BBN PET/CT for comparison within 1 week. ^{99m}Tc-MDP (methylene diphosphonate) bone scans were performed within 2 weeks for comparison.
 GRPR immunohistochemical staining of tumor samples was performed.
-Results: The administration of 68Ga-M26 was well tolerated by all subjects, with no adverse symptoms being noticed or reported during the procedure and at 2-wk follow-up.
-The total effective dose equivalent and effective dose were 0.0912 ± 0.0140 and 0.0657 ± 0.0124 mSv/MBq, respectively.
-In the 17 patients with newly diagnosed prostate cancer, 68Ga-RM26 PET/CT showed positive prostate-confined findings in 15 tumors with an SUV{max} of 6.49 \pm 2.37.
-In the 11 patients who underwent prostatectomy or brachytherapy with or without androgen deprivation therapy, 68Ga-RM26 PET/CT detected 8 metastatic lymph nodes in 3 patients with an SUV ${max}$ of 4.28 \pm 1.25 and 21 bone lesions in 8 patients with an SUV ${\rm max}$ of 3.90 \pm 3.07.
-Compared with 68 Ga-RM26 PET/CT, GRPR agonist 68Ga-BBN PET/CT detected fewer primary lesions and lymph node metastases as well as demonstrated lower tracer accumulation.
-There was a significant positive correlation between SUV derived from 68 Ga-RM26 PET and the expression level of GRPR (P < 0.001).
-Conclusion: This study indicates the safety and significant efficiency of GRPR antagonist 68Ga-RM26.
+Results: The administration of 68Ga-M26 was well tolerated by all subjects with no adverse symptoms being noticed or reported during the whole procedure and 2 weeks follow up.
+The total effective dose equivalent (EDE) and effective dose (ED) were 0.0912 ± 0.0140 and 0.0657 ± 0.0124 mSv/MBq, respectively.
+In the 17 patients with newly diagnosed prostate cancer, 68Ga-RM26 PET/CT showed positive prostate-confined findings in 15 tumors with maximum standard uptake value (SUV{max}) of 6.49 ± 2.37 .
+In the 11 patients underwent prostatectomy or brachytherapy with/without androgen deprivation therapy (ADT), 68Ga-RM26 PET/CT detected 8 metastatic lymph nodes in three patients with SUVmax of 4.28 ± 1.25 , and 21 bone lesions in 8 patients with SUVmax of 3.90 \pm 3.07.
+Compared with 68Ga-RM26 PET/CT, GRPR agonist 68Ga-BBN PET/CT detected less primary lesions and lymph node metastases as well as lower tracer accumulation.
+There was a significant positive correlation between SUV derived from 68Ga-RM26 and significant efficiency of GRPR antagonist 68Ga-RM26.
 68Ga-RM26 PET/CT would have remarkable value in detecting both primary prostate cancer and metastasis.
-68Ga-RM26 is also expected to be better than

-GRPR agonist as an imaging marker to evaluate GRPR expression in prostate cancer.
+68Ga-RM26 is also expected to be better than GRPR agonist as an imaging marker to evaluate GRPR expression in prostate cancer.